Narishm/Portfolio/README.md

     Each Section is has the languages inside divided up into different folders.

-    Data Structures and algorithms can be found in the School and Independent sections.
+    Data Structures and algorithms can be found in the Independent section.